Concerns for activists allegedly detained by Taliban last month

 Zarifa was reportedly released on December 12, as AW published this article.
 Laila confirmed the release to AW but says other activists remain in Taliban custody.
 A Twitter account, which appears to belong to Zarifa, last tweeted on November 2, the day before she was allegedly detained.
 Despite her reported release, it is possible Zarifa has been made to sign a pledge not to speak out - something that two other women’s rights activists previously told AW they were made to do before being released.

 During her initial interview, Laila also shared concerns over Farhat Popalzai - who is yet to be released at the time of writing.
-According to Laila, Farhat was involved in running the movement’s social media channels, group chats and media requests.

 “Farhat’s family describe her physical and mental health as worrying,” Laila says.
 “According to her family, Farhat has become very frail.”